reframe-hpc/reframe/docs/regression_test_api.rst

      This only has an effect if used with ``inherit_params=True``.

-.. py:function:: reframe.core.pipeline.RegressionTest.variable(*types, value=None, field=None)
+.. py:function:: reframe.core.pipeline.RegressionTest.variable(*types, value=None)

   Inserts a new regression test variable.
-  Declaring a test variable through the :func:`variable` built-in allows for a more robust test implementation than if the variables were just defined as regular test attributes by direct assignment in the body of the test (e.g. ``self.a = 10``).
+  Declaring a test variable through the :func:`variable` built-in allows for a more robust test implementation than if the variables were just defined as regular test attributes (e.g. ``self.a = 10``).
   Using variables declared through the :func:`variable` built-in guarantees that these regression test variables will not be redeclared by any child class, while also ensuring that any values that may be assigned to such variables comply with its original declaration.
   In essence, by using test variables, the user removes any potential test errors that might be caused by accidentally overriding a class attribute.
 See the example below.